Muneeza Hashmi: Career

 Hashmi started work at the Pakistan Television Corporation (PTV) in 1967 as an assistant producer.
 She also worked in TV dramas in the 1970s written by Ashfaq Ahmed and Bano Qudsia and she was director programmes at PTV at the time of her retirement from the state-run broadcaster.

 In 1976, she worked in Pakistan's first English film, Beyond the Last Mountain, in which she portrayed the role of a family friend.
 It was directed and written by Javed Jabbar; later, it was shown at the 6th International Film Festival of India in Delhi.

 In 1993 she worked in drama Paani Per Likha Tha which was written by Haseena Moin it aired on PTV and she portrayed the role of Aliya a human rights activist.

 In 1998, she level up to the position of the General Manager of Lahore PTV station.

 Hashmi was thrice elected President of the board of the Commonwealth Broadcasting Association.
 Later, she returned as board president when the CBA rebranded itself as the Public Media Alliance.

 She was appointed to hold the inaugural Benazir Bhutto Chair for Peace, Reconciliation and Development at the Lahore College for Women University in 2013.

 In August 2019, Hashmi became the chairperson of the board of governors of the Lahore Arts Council.
 She is the first woman to hold the board chair.

 In 2025 she was cast in a web series Fruit Chaat in which she portrayed the role of a mother figure to a girl who has a disability problem later she starts her own business it aired on ZEE5.

 Personal life

 Hashmi was born to Faiz Ahmad Faiz and Alys Faiz in 1946.
 She has an older sister, Salima Hashmi, who is an acclaimed artist, educator, and activist.
-She married Humair Hashmi and has son Ali Madeeh Hashmi, a psychiatrist and writer.
+She married Humair Hashmi and has two sons, Dr. Ali Madeeh Hashmi, a psychiatrist and writer and Adeel Hashmi, an actor, producer, and screenwriter.